Or4cle404/Plant-Disease-Detection/README.md

 ## Overview

 This project uses a **Convolutional Neural Network (CNN)** to identify plant diseases from leaf images.
-The model predicts the type of disease or whether the plant is healthy, helping farmers and agricultural experts take timely action.
+The model predicts the type of disease, helping farmers and agricultural experts take timely action.

 ---